-- Modernize the definition of "telecommunications services" in the sales tax statute. - Repeal the sales tax "June accelerated payment" in June of 2003. - Exempt state and local governments from the sales tax.
+- Modernize the definition of "telecommunications services" in the sales tax statute. - Repeal the sales tax "June accelerated payment." - Exempt state and local governments from the sales tax. - Broaden the sales tax exemption for purchases by non-profits to include meals, lodging, vehicle rentals and building materials. - Exempt non-profits from collecting sales tax on up to the first \$25,000 of "normally" taxable sales in the calendar year.